gofr-dev/gofr/examples/using-http-service/readme.md

 # Http-Service Example

-This example in GoFr demonstrates the inter-service http communication along with circuit-breaker as well as service health config addition.
+This GoFr example demonstrates an inter-service http communication along with circuit-breaker as well as service health config addition.

 User can use the `AddHTTPService` method to add an http service and then later get it using `GetHTTPService("service-name")`